bazhdarrzgar/Docker_Learning_With_Mosh/Lesson 8.md

 # build the image with full detail in the dockerfile
 docker build -t [name] [path_your_application]

-# use this command if the port is point the porn in the container
+# use this command if the port is point the port in the container
 docker ps

 # make sure the container run in the background use this command for that